open-feature/openfeature.dev/blog/2023-06-22-openfeature-adoption-story.md

 ### High Level Adoption
 * Main functionality used is for evaluating a feature flag value, which fit our needs.
 * Adopting OpenFeature flag required adding OpenFeature SDK dependency and using it.
-  As no other major extra steps were needed, it is done via the adoption without containers related changes.

 ### Challenges
 Some thoughts raised during the adoption: